Holy Cross Hospital Successfully Performs Broward County's First Transcatheter Aortic Valve Replacement Procedures

 Approximately 300,000 patients in the U.S. experience valve deterioration, which means the heart must work harder to pump blood and that often leads to heart failure, blood clots and death.
 The new Edwards Lifesciences' Sapien heart valve can be threaded into place through a major artery that runs from the leg up to the heart.

 Recognized as a leader in cardiac care, Holy Cross Hospital offers comprehensive cardiac services through the Jim Moran Heart and Vascular Center and progressive research at the Jim Moran Heart and Vascular Research Institute, which specializes in groundbreaking trials enabling its physicians to offer patients access to advanced clinical therapies that would otherwise not be available in the area.

 The Jim Moran Heart and Vascular Center at Holy Cross Hospital, located at 4725 North Federal Highway in Fort Lauderdale, offers a wide array of diagnostic services including EKG, stress tests, Holter monitoring, tilt table testing, regular echocardiography, cardiac catheterization, peripheral angiography, peripheral vascular ultrasound and comprehensive electrophysiologic testing.

-For more information call (954) 229-7970 or visit the Jim Moran Heart and Vascular Center website.
+For more information, call the Valve and Structural Heart Disease Clinic at (954) 229-7974 or visit the Jim Moran Heart and Vascular Center website.